 7. Thank your executive for involving you in projects you really enjoy.
 It’s rare when people say thank you for a work assignment, but it’s a way to positively reinforce what you enjoy working on.

-9. Ask your executive how you can be an even better assistant to him.
+9. Ask your executive how you can be an even better assistant to them.
 It may not be something they’ve ever paused to think deeply about.
-If you’re serious about being the best assistant your executive has ever had, you may need to teach him what a partnership could look like so you can commit to building it together.
+If you’re serious about being the best assistant your executive has ever had, you may need to teach them what a partnership could look like so you can commit to building it together.